stoneyrh/gSOAP/gsoap/samples/dom/README.md

 transparently in C and C++ (C++ by default and pure C as an option).
 So it is easy to get familiar with the DOM API by using the domcpp tool.
 In the first part of this introduction we show how to effectively use the domcpp tool to get started.
+The **domcpp** application is located in the gSOAP distribution package under `gsoap/samples/dom` and is built with:

+    cd gsoap/samples/dom
+    make domcpp

-This document describes both the C and C++/C++11 APIs, see table of contents.
+This document describes **domcpp** and the C and C++/C++11 DOM APIs of gSOAP, see table of contents.

 XML DOM and gSOAP                                                     {#intro-1}
 -----------------